NIC-VICOROB/MS_Lesions_Generator/README.md

   The current version is based on [Keras](https://keras.io), so the following softwares are necessary to run the program:

-* A decent machine running GNU/Linux or Windows.
-Deep learning methods are computationally expensive, so at least 8GB of RAM is necessary to train a new model.
-Although this limitation can be addressed using data generators, at this particular version of nicMSlesions we have avoided this option in order to speed up training, so 16GB is definitely highly recommended.
-For performing only inference, RAM requirements are more modest.
+* A decent machine running GNU/Linux.
+Deep learning methods are computationally expensive, so at least 8GB of RAM is necessary to train.
+Although this limitation can be addressed using data generators.

 * A running [Python](https://www.python.org) environment.
 We highly recommend using the [Virtualenv](https://virtualenv.pypa.io/en/latest/).